hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 ### Relative Enrichment of Genomic Intervals (REGI)

-Using the genomic regions identified as called peaks, we can obtain genomic annotation to show where reads map in terms of various genomic features.
+Using the genomic regions identified as called peaks, we can obtain **genomic annotation to show where reads map in terms of various genomic features**.
 We then evaluate the relative enrichment across these regions and make note of how this compares to what we expect for enrichment for our protein of interest.

 ### RiBL: Reads overlapping in Blacklisted Regions

-It is important to keep track of and filter artifact regions that tend to show artificially high signal (excessive unstructured anomalous reads mapping).
+It is important to keep track of and filter artifact regions that tend to show **artificially high signal** (excessive unstructured anomalous reads mapping).
 As such the DAC Blacklisted Regions track was generated for the ENCODE modENCODE consortia.
-The blacklisted regions typically appear uniquely mappable so simple mappability filters do not remove them.
+The blacklisted regions **typically appear uniquely mappable so simple mappability filters do not remove them**.
 These regions are often found at specific types of repeats such as centromeres, telomeres and satellite repeats.

 <img src="../img/blacklist.png" width=300>